 Langtang Valley With Gosaikunda Trek Overview

-Experience the stunning Langtang Valley with Gosaikunda Trek, a delightful mix of Himalayan sceneryrich culture, and holy alpine lakes.
-Hike through forested trailspicturesque villages, and high-altitude passes for a memorable Nepal trekking experience.
+Experience the stunning Langtang Valley with the Gosaikunda Trek — a delightful mix of Himalayan scenery, rich culture, and sacred alpine lakes.
+Hike through forested trails, picturesque villages, and high-altitude passes for a truly memorable adventure.
+Nepal trekking experience.
 Langtang Valley with Gosaikunda Trek is a breathtaking trek that contrasts the dramatic landscapes of Langtang National Park with the sacred alpine lakes of Gosaikunda.
 The trek includes traversing dense forests, charming Tamang villages, and high-altitude grasslands against the magnificent backdrop of snow-white peaks, such as Langtang Lirung (7,227m).
 Ascending, the trek leads you to tranquil Gosaikunda Lake, a sacred pilgrimage for both Hindus and Buddhists.
 Best for trekkers who want to sample the nature and culture of the country, this expedition is suitable for beginners and seasoned mountaineers who would like a once-in-a-lifetime experience of the Himalayas.

 Langtang’s expansive high pastureland provide summer habitat for numerous ungulate species such as musk dear and Himalayan trek.
 The park is also well known for its populations of red pandas, Himalayan black bear, Snow Leopard, wild dog, ghoral, serow and more than 250 species of birds.
 Langtang Valley is a Himalayan valley in the mountains of north-central Nepal known for its trekking routes and natural environment.
 Langtang Valley lies within the Langtang national park.
 The park contains a wide variety of climatic zones, from subtropical to alpine.
 Approximately 25% of the park is forested.
 Trees include the deciduous oak and maple evergreen like pine, and various types of rhododendron.